bakins/libvirt-http/README.md

 libvirt-http
 ============

-Simple HTTP interface for libvirt to test various things
+Simple HTTP interface for libvirt to test various things.

+This is a playground for testing ideas for a larger project.